Tom Lohr is an avid baseball fan and has visited every Major League Baseball park . . . twice.

 It's Not Too Late

-Implementing these changes are paramount if baseball want to curb the decline in game attendance.
+Implementing these changes is paramount if baseball wants to curb the decline in game attendance.
 Enticing fans to the ballpark with good entertainment at a good value is the only solution to an issue that will only get worse if not addressed.
 Baseball faces the same challenges as movie theaters.
-With high definition big screen TVs becoming the norm in most living rooms, coupled with the ability to stream EVERY MLB game with a $120 MLBTV subscription, fans, like movie goers, are doing the math.
-For what it costs to take a family to an MLB game, sacrificing a few trips to the ballpark could pay for a nice TV and an MLBTV subscription.
+With high definition, big-screen TVs becoming the norm in most living rooms, coupled with the ability to stream every MLB game with a $120 MLB.TV subscription, fans, like moviegoers, are doing the math.
+For what it costs to take a family to an MLB game, sacrificing a few trips to the ballpark could pay for a nice TV and an MLB.TV subscription.
 Just as potential movie customers have discovered, the baseball viewing experience can be just as good in the living room as it is at the ballpark; without the traffic.

 It cuts me to the quick to see baseball suffering the malaise of fans and their lack of motivation to get out to see their team.
 I am one of those guys that would put a cot up on the main concourse and live at the ballpark all summer if they would let me.
 But as much as I love baseball, the sport has created its own quandary when it comes to attendance.
-It is not over-the-top kid's zones or two foot long hot dogs that fans want, it is an affordable, hassle-free, pure baseball experience.
-To sort of quote one of the more famous baseball movies: change it and they will come.
+It is not over-the-top kid's zones or two-foot-long hot dogs that fans want; it is an affordable, hassle-free, pure baseball experience.
+To sort of quote one of the more famous baseball movies: change it, and they will come.

 © 2018 Tom Lohr